cmirnow/Tic-Tac-Toe-AI-with-Neural-Network-Resurrections/README.md

 ## Tic Tac Toe AI with Neural Network.
 The Resurrections.

 [![Tic-Tac-Toe-AI-with-Neural-Network-Resurrections](https://github.com/cmirnow/Tic-Tac-Toe-AI-with-Neural-Network-Resurrections/blob/master/images/ai.gif)](https://masterpro.ws/neural-network-tictactoe)

-In the new version of the game ([the first version](https://cmirnow.github.io/glidejs-vanta-react)) you can play with Neural Network first or second (this choice is random).
+In the new version of the game ([start here](https://github.com/cmirnow/Tic-Tac-Toe-AI-with-Neural-Network)) you can play with Neural Network first or second (this choice is random).
 But don't forget, this is just a concept.
 AI is now in an active development phase. :)

 How to start playing: